 This kind of clippers is made for nervous dogs that startle easily.
 There are some dogs that are sensitive to a grooming situation.
 Quiet, as well as low-vibration dog clippers, cut down on the extraneous stresses of noise and vibration which results in a much lower heat emission while being operated.
 Professional dog groomers can get better results and do a quicker job if the dog at least is cooperative with the grooming.
 Loud noises can really bother dogs.
-The sound of a clipper half inch from a dog’s ear would sound like a truck or even a jackhammer to a human.
+The sound of a clipper half an inch from a dog’s ear would sound like a truck or even a jackhammer to a human.
 A dog that is not often groomed may panic at the sound of the clippers.
 There are restraints that can prevent most movement by a dog but that is not what anyone wants to do.
 A virtually silent dog clipper gets the grooming accomplished without the dog being stressed by loud noise and vibration.
-In addition, the low vibration helps the groomer.
+In addition, low vibration helps the groomer.
 A groomer’s hands may tire more quickly if a force needs to be applied to prevent the vibration from causing a miscut.

 The problem with these types of dog clippers is there can be a trade-off with power and in price.
 A quiet motor may have fewer rotations per minute in the blades.
 This results in difficulty in getting large matts cut or in some breeds like Sheepdogs that have just massive fur to cut.
 In cheaper dog clippers the trade-off in power is pretty obvious.
 However, in our three top manufacturers, the design of the dog clipper keeps the SPMs/RPMs competitive with the more noisy counterparts.
 The Wahl BravMini+ delivers quiet cutting with a decent cutting power of 5,350 strokes per minute.